cayxc/Mdmdt/readme.md

 3. **Exit Typora and reopen**，In the `Menu Bar` -> `Themes`, Select **Mdmdt Light** or **Mdmdt Dark** theme and complete the theme switch.

 # Modify font

-If you are not satisfied with the font, you can modify the corresponding font as follows:
+If you are not satisfied with the font, you can refer to the following methods to modify the corresponding font:

-1. Modify the font of the main text, find `body {font-family:"PingFang SC",..., !important;}` 、`body.os-windows {font-family: "Microsoft YaHei",..., !important;}` and `textarea {...}`, and add the font you want to use at the beginning of `font-family:`, such as `font-family: "name of the font you want to use", "Microsoft YaHei", ..., !important;`
+1. Modify the text font and find: `font-family: "PingFang SC", "Microsoft YaHei", Arial, "Helvetica Neue", Helvetica, sans-serif;` ,  Then add the font you want to use in the first position after "font-family:",  such as: `font-family:  "The font name you want to use", "PingFang SC", ..., sans-serif;`

-2. Modify the font of the code, find `code, tt {...}` and `pre {...}`, and add `font-family: "name of the font you want to use" !important;`  Then modify `.os-windows pre,.os-windows code {font-family: initial !important;}` , such as `font-family: "name of the font you want to use" !important;`
+2. Modify the code font and find: `--monospace: "JetBrains Mono", "Source Code Pro", "Fira Code", Consolas, Inconsolata, "Cascadia Code", Monaco, "Ubuntu Mono", monospace;`，Then add the font you want to use in its first position,  such as: `--monospace:  "The font name you want to use", "JetBrains Mono", ..., monospace;`

-**Attention: The prerequisite for changing the font is that the corresponding font is installed on your computer, otherwise the modification is invalid.**
+**Attention: The prerequisite for changing the font is that the corresponding font is installed on your computer, otherwise the modification is invalid;** If you are not familiar with the "font-family" property of CSS, you can refer to it here: https://developer.mozilla.org/zh-CN/docs/Web/CSS/font-family

 # Export HTML

-To export an HTML file, you can directly select the current theme to export HTML.

-**If you want to export HTML files with customizable styles, you can use the Mdtht plugin:**
+To export an HTML file, you can directly select the current theme to export HTML **If you want to export HTML files with customizable styles, you can use the Mdtht plugin:**

 Plugin homepage address:  [Mdtht-Github-address](https://github.com/cayxc/Mdtht)  [Mdtht-Gitee-address]( https://gitee.com/cayxc/mdtht )